How Many Hours of Sleep Do I Need?

 Sleeping may seem like your time to relax, rest, and dream; however, sleep has more impact on your health and lifestyle than you might think.
 Your quality of sleep is directly linked to and affects how you feel during the day as well as both your physical and mental health.
 Here are several reasons why a good night’s sleep is important:

-Other factors that determine how much sleep you need is your overall quality of sleep (specifically how much deep sleep you’re getting) as well as any sleep debt you may have and even pregnancy.
-If your sleep is interrupted a lot, you may need more hours of sleep as the quality matters more than the quantity.
-If you’ve been sleep-deprived and have lost a couple of hours each, you’ll likely be suffering from sleep debt and the need to sleep better.
+Other factors that determine how much sleep you need are your overall quality of sleep (specifically how much deep sleep you’re getting) as well as any sleep debt you may have.
+If your sleep is interrupted a lot, you may need more hours of sleep to compensate for the lack of quality sleep you’re receiving.
+If you’ve been sleep-deprived and have lost a couple of hours of sleep, you’ll likely be suffering from sleep debt and will need to make up for this lost sleep time in a future sleep cycle.

-Pregnancy also affects sleep.
+Pregnancy also affects sleep and how much sleep you need each night.
 As a soon-to-be-mum, your body goes through a huge change in hormones and you may need extra hours of sleep to account for this.
 It also takes a lot of energy to nourish your baby and it can be difficult finding a comfortable sleeping position during pregnancy.
+Therefore, during pregnancy, especially in your first 3 months you may feel more tired and require more sleep than usual.

 If you regularly don’t get enough sleep, you could end up suffering from sleep deprivation.
 If so, it’s likely your body will send signals that you need to increase your hours.
 These symptoms include:

-Getting yourself into a routine and adapting these healthy habits during the day and at night can help you get more sleep.
-We’ll explore some tips below but for more information check out our post How To Fall Asleep Quickly.
+Getting yourself into a routine and adopting these healthy habits during the day and at night can help you get more sleep.
+We’ll explore some tips below:

 During the day:

 If you can’t fall asleep, don’t worry, get out of bed and wind down until you start feeling tired and try again.
 If you often struggle to get back to sleep, read our article on how to get back to sleep in the middle night.
-Getting a good night’s sleep is important but remember there’s no magic number.
-Pay attention to your body, it’ll tell you what you need, but having a sleep routine won’t hurt!
+Getting a good night’s sleep is important but remember there’s no magic number to how much sleep you need.
+Pay attention to your body and you’ll soon start to discover a recommended amount of sleep that’s right for you.